BykoButeyko/decentralized_storage/README.md

 Dependencies for this project:

--node.js
+- node.js

--Ganache (local blockchain) *[Ganache] (https://www.trufflesuite.com/ganache)*
+- Ganache (local blockchain) *[Ganache] (https://www.trufflesuite.com/ganache)*

--Truffle  `npm install truffle -g`
+- Truffle  `npm install truffle -g`

--[Metamask] (https://metamask.io/) crypto wallet and gateway to blockchain apps
+- [Metamask] (https://metamask.io/) crypto wallet and gateway to blockchain apps

-- Clone this repository and install the dependencies.
+1. Clone this repository and install the dependencies.
-- Start your react app server with this command in the terminal window (in project folder): `npm run start`
+2. Start your react app server with this command in the terminal window (in project folder): `npm run start`
-- Setup your Metamask to connect to Ganache
+3. Setup your Metamask to connect to Ganache

 ## Project Diagram:
 ![Project Diagram](https://i.imgur.com/e5v5i5x.png)